AlreadyBored/nodejs-assignments/assignments-v2/04b-database-prisma/assignment.md

 Your task is to replace the in-memory data storage in the Knowledge Hub API with a real **PostgreSQL** database, using **Prisma** as the ORM.

 This assignment is a continuation of `04a` (Containerization & Docker Foundation).
-You will work in the same `nodejs2025Q2-knowledge-hub` repository and reuse the PostgreSQL container configured in `04a`.
+You will work in the same repository created in assignment `03` and reuse the PostgreSQL container configured in `04a`.

 ## Technical requirements